python-jsonschema/referencing/docs/intro.rst

     resolver = registry.resolver()
     print(resolver.lookup("https://json-schema.org/draft/2020-12/schema"))

-and besides than that it will cache responses and not repeatedly call the retrieval function, it is otherwise functionally equivalent.
+It is otherwise functionally equivalent to the above, other than that retrieval will not repeatedly make a web request.